pd

 - property resolved

-Resolved mapper-axis vs. index vs. columns keywords.
+Resolved mapper-axis vs. index-columns keywords.

 - class ResetIndex(level=None, drop=False, col_level=0, col_fill='', allow_duplicates=False, names=None)[source]